Return to Index

 Risk Factors for Heart Failure

-- Coronary artery disease (CAD): Cholesterol and fat can build up in the arteries that supply the heart with blood.
+- Coronary artery disease: (CAD) Cholesterol and fat can build up in the arteries that supply the heart with blood.
 This build-up narrows the blood vessels, causing reduced blood flow to the heart muscle.

-- High Blood Pressure: Narrowing and hardening of the arteries reduces systemic blood flow and increases blood pressure.
+- High blood pressure: Narrowing and hardening of the arteries reduces systemic blood flow and increases blood pressure.

 - Severe lung conditions: Impaired lung function, such as chronic obstructive pulmonary disease (COPD), affect the body's ability to exchange oxygen efficiently.
 This puts extra strain on the heart to deliver blood and oxygen to the lungs.
+This also includes infections that affect lung function, such as pneumonia.

 - Valvular heart disease: The four valves of the heart keep blood flowing efficiently and in the correct direction.
 Damage or infection affecting the valves may cause leaking between heart chambers which affects heart efficiency.